 Prefer a video walkthrough?
 See our migration screencast.

-Users of previous versions of Drafts have several options when moving to Drafts 4.
+Users of Drafts 3 (discontinued in Fall of 2014) have several options when moving to Drafts.
 This article is a discussion and guide to the migration options and will help you proceed when you decide which route is best for you.

 A couple of important notes to start:

-- Drafts 4 can co-exist with prior versions of Drafts and Drafts for iPad.
-If you wish to continue to keep the older versions installed this is supported and will not cause any conflicts.
+- Drafts 4 and 5 can co-exist with prior versions of Drafts and Drafts for iPad.

 - Migration of both drafts and actions is done via export/import, and can be done at any time, but should only be done once to avoid creation of duplicate data.

-- Migration will not replace data in Drafts 4, only add to it.
-You do not need to fear that migration steps will remove any data you have created in Drafts 4.
+- Migration will not replace data in the newer version of Drafts, only add to it.
+You do not need to fear that migration steps will remove any data you have created in Drafts 4 or 5.

-- Drafts 4 is now a Universal app for iPhone and iPad.
-The migration steps can be performed on on either and iPhone or the iPad, using either Drafts 3 or Drafts for iPad 3 – but, assuming you are using Drafts 4 sync features, the steps only need to be taken on a single device.
+- Drafts is now a Universal app for iPhone and iPad.
+The migration steps can be performed on on either and iPhone or the iPad, using either Drafts 3 or Drafts for iPad 3 – but the steps only need to be taken on a single device.

-- If you have iCloud sync active, it is highly recommend that you perform the migration while connected to a good Wifi network, and allow drafts to run for a little while after the import to complete initial sync.
+- If you have iCloud sync active (default) in newer Drafts, it is highly recommend that you perform the migration while connected to a good Wifi network, and allow drafts to run for a little while after the import to complete initial sync.

-Depending on the ways you use Drafts, it may make sense to start fresh with Drafts 4, or only to migrate a portion of your old drafts data.
+Depending on the ways you use Drafts, it may make sense to start fresh with a newer version of Drafts, or only to migrate a portion of your old drafts data.

 Migrations are performed by using the "Export Drafts" feature.
-In order to import drafts from Drafts 3 to Drafts 4, follow the steps below:
+In order to import drafts from Drafts 3 to Drafts 4 or 5, follow the steps below:

 - Open Drafts 3 (the old version) and navigate to Settings > Export Drafts.